Estimating Shape Parameters of Piecewise Linear-Quadratic Problems: Real Data Example

+In this section, we consider large-scale examples, developing approaches for using `self-tuning' penalties for robust principal component analysis (RPCA).
+RPCA has applications to alignment of occluded images \cite{peng2012rasl}, scene triangulation \cite{zhang2012tilt}, model selection \cite{chandrasekaran2009sparse}, face recognition \cite{turk1991face} and document indexing \cite{candes2011robust}.
 We develop a self-tuning background separation approach.
-Given a sequence of images\footnote{Publicly available at \url{http://vis-www.cs.umass.edu/~narayana/castanza/I2Rdataset/}}, our goal is to separate the moving objects from the background.
+Given a sequence of images (Campus dataset)\footnote{Publicly available at \url{http://vis-www.cs.umass.edu/~narayana/castanza/I2Rdataset/} }, our goal is to separate the moving objects from the background.
 We pick $202$ images from the data set, convert them to grey scale and reshape them as column vectors of matrix $Y\in\R^{20480\times202}$.
-We model the data $Y$ as the sum of low rank component $L$ of $Y$ and sparse noise $S$; we expect moving objects to be captured by $S$.
+We model the data $Y$ as the sum of low rank component $L$ and sparse noise $S$; we expect moving objects to be captured by $S$.

-The stable version of RPCA is equivalent to regularized Huber regression:
+We take advantage of the fact that RPCA is equivalent to regularized Huber regression~\cite{driggs2019adapting}:

-The equality is obtained by partially minimizing in $S$.
-We can simplify~\eqref{eq:mainFormulation} further by modeling $L = U\T V$, where $U$ and $V$ are matrices with $k \ll \min(m,n)$ columns.
-The resulting objective is given by

-where $U\in\R^{k\times m}$ and $V\in\R^{k\times n}$ and $U_i$, $V_j$ are the column vectors.
-In this experiment we choose $k=2$.
-Shape parameter $\kappa$ play a key role for the performance of the formulation: a bad choice of $\kappa$ translates into poor separation, see Figure~\ref{RPCA} (a).
-Cross-validation is computationally expensive for RPCA, so we can instead automatically tune $\kappa$ as we fit $U$ and $V$.

-In order to get the result in Figure~\ref{RPCA} (b), we introduce a variance parameter $\sigma$ {for the Huber penalty} to automatically estimate the right scale of the residual.
+We introduce parameter $\sigma$ {for the Huber penalty} to automatically estimate the right scale of the residual.
 The joint $(\kappa, \sigma)$ parametrization is given by